Topp7/pipex/README.md

 I manipulated filedescriptors here to execute multiple commands similar to how pipes work.

-This Project is a setup for the later minishell Project.
+This is a introduction for the bigger UNIX Project: minishell.

 Here is an Overview of the subject: